Elliot-Sones/miniGPT/encoder_transformer/README.md

 ## Implementation

-[encode.py](/encoder_transformer/encode.py) file walks through these exact steps showing how to implement this.
+**[encode.py](/encoder_transformer/encode.py)** file walks through these exact steps showing how to implement this in code.

-**Masked Language Modeling** is a great way to test encoding models by masking some of the tokens in a setnece and training to predict what the masked word should be.
+**Masked Language Modeling** is a great way to test encoding models by masking some of the tokens in a sentece and training to predict what the masked word should be.
-This is what I imlpemented in [mlm.py](/encoder_transformer/mlm.py) file.
+This is what I imlpemented in **[mlm.py](/encoder_transformer/mlm.py)** file.

+To train and test the Masked Language Model:

+    #download the MLM data
+    python3 setupdata.py